AI-Maker-Space/The-AI-Engineer-Challenge/docs/HW1_VIBE_CHECK.md

     What If Your New Kitty Doesn't Get Along With Your Other Pets?
 Don't panic if you have another cat and it isn't getting along with the new kitten just yet.
 This process can take time, and 30 days may not be enough for your cat to adjust.
 This is where those synthetic calming pheromones can help all the cats in the household to adjust; they can be used as a diffuser in a room both cats spend time in, or a spray that can be used on their beds or other common areas.
 It can also help them bond if you make their interactions more positive by playing with both cats together, giving them treats, and/or engaging in other activities your cats enjoy, such as grooming, with the new kitten in tow.
     ```
     - Expected Good Answer: Include time frame, calming pheromones, positive reinforcement in answer.
-    - Aspect Tested: Factual accuracy,
+    - Aspect Tested: Factual accuracy, hallucination resistance
-    - Evaluation:
+    - Evaluation: The answer was concise and complete.

 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
     - user prompt:
     ```
     Write a short, imaginative story (100–150 words) about a Siberian Forest Cat finding friendship in an unexpected place.
     ```
-    - Expected Good Answer:
+    - Expected Good Answer: Make the story relevant to a cat in winter setting and perhaps in Russia.
     - Aspect Tested: Style-guide adherence, safety
-    - Evaluation:
+    - Evaluation: Story was cute, correct length and

 4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
     - user prompt:
     ```
     If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
     ```
-    - Expected Good Answer:
+    - Expected Good Answer: 3 packs of apples, 3 packs of oranges
     - Aspect Tested: Factual accuracy, chain-of-thought
-    - Evaluation:
+    - Evaluation: Answer was correct and showed reasoning steps.

 5. Rewrite the following paragraph in a professional, formal tone…
     - user prompt:
     ```
     Rewrite the following paragraph in a professional, formal tone:

-    Here's the status: Two laravel apps are not containerized yet because the developers don't know docker or how to build on Azure.
-So I've set up training.
-Also the tickets for the work keep getting moved into the backlog because new bugs have been discovered for the past 3 sprints.
-We should not divide a team that is so small between so many major projects.
+    So here's the deal.
+We are way behind on containerizing the Laravel apps cause the devs don't know docker.
+I arranged for training but it's not til next week.
+Also they were each sick during the sprint and a bunch of new tickets were added but none taken away.
+Everything is running late and I decided we're going to focus on one thing at a time til all is caught up.
+I think it'll be at least 3 weeks.
+As long as some other firedrill doesn't happen in the meantime.
+LMK if you have ideas.
     ```
-    - Expected Good Answer:
+    - Expected Good Answer: Remove informal words and phrasing but keep main points and make them more understandable.
-    - Aspect Tested: Style-guide adherence
+    - Aspect Tested: Style-guide adherence, hallucination resistance
-    - Evaluation:
+    - Evaluation: Did a good job of rephrasing which could be used in an email or instant message communication.

 ---